c2lang/documentation/documentation/docs/build_system/libraries.md

 Also the library itself *mylib.a* (in this case a static lib) is generated.

 Currently c2c uses a C-backend.
 This means that the C2 sources are transformed into C and then compiled using clang/gcc.
-This part in shown in the *c2c C-backend* box.
+This part is shown in the *c2c C-backend* box.

 ###building C2-application
 So now we have a library and some c2 interface files.
 At this stage, we might be